Detmold D95 respirator mask donning (putting on) and doffing (taking off) poster

-All clinical staff should be trained in their proper application and use, and should be able to assess when each item is required for the task at hand.
-Most healthcare facilities will have posters and signage to assist staff in the correct selection of PPE when required.
+All clinical staff should be trained in basic measures to prevent transmission of infection, including proper application and use and should be able to assess each item when required for the task at hand.
+Most healthcare facilities will have posters and signage to assist staff in the correct selection of PPE when required .

-The Australian Government Department of Health with Professor Alison McMillan Australia’s Chief Nursing and Midwifery Officer have developed a suite of educational video resources for the current pandemic situation demonstrating how to wear personal protective equipment (PPE) in various settings:
+The Australian Government Department of Health with Professor Alison McMillan Australia’s Chief Nursing and Midwifery Officer have developed a suite of educational video resources for the current pandemic situation demonstrating how to wear PPE in the following settings:

-P2/N95 respirators (or equivalent) is required to be fitted to each staff member individually using an approved fit testing method (refer to Australian standards AS/NZ 1715:2009).
-It is essential that staff required to wear a P2/N95 respirator (or equivalent) are properly fitted and trained in its safe use.
+PFRs required to be fitted to each staff member individually using an approved fit testing method (refer to Australian standards AS/NZ 1715:2009).
+It is essential that staff required to wear a PFR are properly fitted and trained in its safe use.

-A correctly fitted P2/N95 disposable respirator should be used when:
+A correctly fitted PFR should be used when:

 Refer to the SA Health Respiratory Protection Against Airborne Infectious Diseases Clinical Guideline (PDF 836KB) for more information.

-In July 2020, SA Health introduced the D95+ respirator mask.
-This is equivalent to the P2/N95 surgical respirator masks currently in use.
-These locally produced respirators have been designed in partnership with SA Health so they match the needs of our workforce.
+In July 2020, SA Health introduced a new PFR which is equivalent to P2/N95 respirators.
+The D95 respirator was designed in partnership with SA Health to match workforce needs and are locally produced.

 For further information protection from infections, contact the SA Health Infection Control Service.